 Star of Bombay Gin is slow-distilled during the vapour infusion process, which gives it an extraordinary smoothness.
 Star of Bombay Gin’s ambrette and bergamot botanicals round off its flavour profile with floral and citrus notes. this fabulous Gin is a higher ABV (47.5%) than normal London Dry Gins, enabling it to express its full potential.
 This Gin gets its name from the famous 182-carat ‘Star of Bombay’ jewel worn by Hollywood movie royalty.

-Top Gins to help make your Christmas Gingle the Bombay Sapphire Star of Bombay Gin, 70 cl is available on Amazon for £24
+2020 Top Gins – the Bombay Sapphire Star of Bombay Gin, 70 cl is available on Amazon for £24

 Whitley Neill Lemongrass & Ginger Gin, 70 cl